PratikS447/My-mini-project-on-html-css/README.md

-Tryed to create a project using html,css
+Tried to create a project using html,css